API¶

 ValueError – if

-isn’t a valid WebSocket URI.- Return type:
+uriisn’t a valid WebSocket URI.- Return type:

 Utilities¶

-provides parsers and serializers for HTTP headers
+websockets.headers provides parsers and serializers for HTTP headers

 used in WebSocket handshake messages.

-These APIs cannot be imported from websockets
+These APIs cannot be imported from websockets.
+They must be imported

-from websockets.headers
+from websockets.headers.

 - websockets.headers.build_authorization_basic(username, password)[source]¶